 Telecom infrastructure hack

-In 2024, The Salt Typhoon operation exploited telecom providers across the U.S. and Europe, infiltrating metadata systems for over a year before discovery.
-The attack leveraged unpatched systems and missing MFA, underlining the need for strict patching and zero-trust practices.9
+In 2024, The operation called Salt Typhoon exploited telecom providers across the USA and Europe, infiltrating systems for over a year(!) before being discovered.
+The attack leveraged mostly outdated systems and missing MFA, showing the need for strict patching and zero-trust policies.9

 Snowflake customer breach